 Well there’s a flip-side.
 An agent might be able to negotiate more lucrative terms for you than if you tried to wheel and deal yourself.
 If you’re the kind of person who hates talking money, then an agent might be just the ticket.
 Your agent, if he or she is good, should be able to do way better than what you would have gotten if you negotiated yourself.

 What’s the C Liu take?
 If you can get a GREAT literary agent, do it.
 But keep in mind not all agents are angels.
 Many, many writers have acquired agents and gotten burned.
 You’ll want to do your research.
 BUT…before you begin the agent hunt, answer this question… Should you find an agent now?

-If you’re ready to look for an agent, here’s a post on how to submit your work to editors and agents.
+If you’re ready to look for an agent, here’s my post on how to submit your work to agents.

 If you want to submit your work to an editor instead, go to Step Six – Find an Editor.